json-api/json-api/format/index.md

 The above example should return the newest posts first.
 Any posts created on the same date will then be sorted by their title in ascending alphabetical order.

+### Pagination <a href="#fetching-pagination" id="fetching-pagination" class="headerlink"></a>

+A server **MAY** choose to limit the number of resources returned in a response to a subset ("page") of the whole set available.

+A server **MAY** provide links to traverse a paginated data set ("pagination links").

+Pagination links **MUST** appear in the link object that corresponds to a collection.
+To paginate the primary data, include pagination links in the top-level `links` object.
+To paginate a linked collection returned in a compound document, include pagination links in the corresponding link object.

+The following keys **MUST** be used for pagination links:

+* `"first"` - the first page of data
+* `"last"` - the last page of data
+* `"prev"` - the previous page of data
+* `"next"` - the next page of data

+Keys **MUST** either be omitted or have a `null` value to indicate that a particular link is unavailable.

+Concepts of order, as expressed in the naming of pagination links, **MUST** remain consistent with JSON API's [sorting rules](#fetching-sorting).

+The `page` query parameter is reserved for servers to use to specify pagination.

+> Note: JSON API is agnostic about the pagination strategy used by a server.
+Effective pagination strategies include (but are not limited to): page-based, offset-based, and cursor-based.
+The `page` query parameter can be used as a basis for any of these strategies.
+For example, a page-based strategy might use query parameters such as `page[number]` and `page[size]`, an offset-based strategy might use `page[offset]` and `page[limit]`, while a cursor-based strategy might use `page[cursor]`.

+### Filtering <a href="#fetching-filtering" id="fetching-filtering" class="headerlink"></a>

+The `filter` query parameter is reserved for servers to use for filtering data.

+> Note: JSON API is agnostic about the filtering strategies supported by a server.
+The `filter` query parameter can be used as the basis for any number of filtering strategies.

 ## Creating, Updating and Deleting Resources <a href="#crud" id="crud" class="headerlink"></a>